neoricalex/knot/packaging_with_docker.knot.md

 each line.
 So here's the script.
 It's inside the echo string, so there's some weird escaping.

-(I don't like that so much because you have to remember the context...)
+(I don't like it that you have to remember the context for these code sections.
+It'd be cool to be able to define a function to be able to escape it!)

+The `WORKDIR` establishes a convention for the image that the volume should be mapped to `/workdir`.
+With `docker run`: the `--volume $(pwd):/workdir`.
+In an Docker Compose file, I only need:

+    mycontainer:
+      image: mqsoh/knot
+      volumes:
+        - .:/workdir

 ###### Watch and recompile Knot files.